estebanmunchjones2019/takeaways/node/node.md

 })
 ````

-We an use `body()` to tell the library to just check inside the body
+💡We an use `body()` to tell the library to just check inside the body

 ```
 	body('password') // default message for validator1 and 2